AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/CreateInstance.md

 When the `DedicatedHostId` parameter is specified, the `SpotStrategy` and `SpotPriceLimit` parameters are ignored.
 This is because preemptible instances cannot be created on dedicated hosts. |
 |CreditSpecification|String|No|Standard|The performance mode of the burstable instance.
 Valid values:

 -   Standard: the standard mode.
-For more information, see the "Standard mode" section in [Burstable instances](~~59977~~).
+For more information, see the "Standard mode" section of the [Burstable instances](~~59977~~) topic.
 -   Unlimited: the unlimited mode.
-For more information, see the "Unlimited mode" section in [Burstable instances](~~59977~~).
+For more information, see the "Unlimited mode" section of the [Burstable instances](~~59977~~) topic.

 This parameter is empty by default. |
 |DeletionProtection|Boolean|No|false|The release protection property of the instance.
 It specifies whether you can use the ECS console or call the [DeleteInstance](~~25507~~) operation to manually release the instance.
 Default value: false.
 Valid values:

--   true: enables release protection.
+-   true: Release protection is enabled.
--   false: disables release protection.
+-   false: Release protection is disabled.

 **Note:** This parameter takes effect only on pay-as-you-go instances.
 It can protect instances only against manual releases, not against automatic releases. |
 |Affinity|String|No|default|Specifies whether an instance on a dedicated host is associated with the dedicated host.
 Valid values: